Battery PROs

 Annual Performance Reporting

-Beginning in 2022, you will need to report the following information for each of your producer clients:
+You will need to report the following information for each of your producer clients:

 • Total weight of single-use and rechargeable batteries collected